(Personal Capital is now Empower)

 Quicken allows you to add and track bills within its software, set alerts for payment dates, and get notifications for when a bill has been paid.
 It also allows you to directly make bill payments through your linked bank account, and can submit “check pay” requests that prompt your bank to mail out a check on your behalf (available in Premier plans or higher).

-Winner: Quicken offers far more comprehensive bill pay services and planning than Personal Capital.
+Winner: Quicken offers far more comprehensive bill pay services and planning than Empower.

-There are a wide range of investment tracking & analysis tools available on Personal Capital’s free platform, including:
+There are a wide range of investment tracking & analysis tools available on Empower’s free platform, including:

 - Breakdowns of your total investment holdings across all linked accounts.